CaseyClarke/Obsidian-Files/STAT 252/STAT 252 - Lab 3 - Does Brain Size Matter?.md

 Distribution under null hypothesis is a $t$ distribution with $df = 38$

-Given the very high p value we can conclude that at $\alpha = 0.05$ we fail to reject the null hypothesis that there is not a signifigant difference in the mean PIQ between males and females
+Given the very high p value we can conclude that at $\alpha = 0.05$ we fail to reject the null hypothesis that there is a signifigant difference in the mean PIQ between males and females

 (c)